itsmk42/viraldeals.online/DEPLOYMENT_GUIDE.md

    - Check build logs in Vercel dashboard
    - Ensure all dependencies are properly listed in package.json
    - Verify environment variables are set correctly

+2. **"No Output Directory named 'public' found" Error**
+   - This is fixed by the `outputDirectory` setting in vercel.json
+   - Vercel now looks for built files in `frontend/dist` instead of `public`
+   - The build process creates files in the correct location

 2. **Database Connection Issues**
    - Verify MongoDB Atlas connection string